-- A. The subject of all International, Humorous, and Tall Tales contest speeches shall be selected by the contestant. - B. The subject of Table Topics speeches shall be determined by the contest chair, as outlined in the Table Topics Contest section of this rulebook. - C. The subject of Evaluation Contest speeches shall be limited to oral evaluations of the test speaker's speech, as outlined in the Evaluation Contest section of this rulebook. - D. Contestants must prepare their own speeches, and each must be substantially original. - 1.
-Speeches for International, Humorous, and Tall Tales contests must be certified as such in writing to the chief judge by the contestants prior to the presentation of their speeches using the Speaker's Certification of Eligibility and Originality (Item 1183). - 2.
+- A. The subject of all International, Humorous, and Tall Tales contest speeches shall be selected by the contestant. - B. The subject of Table Topics Contest shall be determined by the contest chair, as outlined in the Table Topics Contest section of this rulebook. - C. The subject of Evaluation Contest speeches shall be limited to oral evaluations of the test speaker's speech, as outlined in the Evaluation Contest section of this rulebook. - D. Contestants must create their own speeches, and each must be substantially original. - 1.
 Twenty-five percent or less of the speech may be devoted to quoting, paraphrasing, or referencing another person's content.
+Any quoted, paraphrased, or referenced content must be so identified during the speech presentation. - Before all contests, every contestant must certify in writing to the chief judge that the content of their speech is or will be substantially original by using the Speaker's Certification of Eligibility and Originality (Item 1183).

-Any quoted, paraphrased, or referenced content must be so identified during the speech presentation. - E. All contestants will speak from the same platform or area designated by the contest chair. - 1.
-All contestants, the chief judge, voting judges and the tiebreaking judge will be advised of the speaking area before the contest begins. - 2.
+- E. All contestants will speak from the same platform or area designated by the contest chair. - 1.
+All contestants, the chief judge, voting judges, and the tiebreaking judge will be advised of the speaking area before the contest begins. - 2.
 A lectern/podium will be available.
 However, use of the lectern/podium is optional. - 3.
 If amplification is necessary, a lectern/podium fixed-mounted microphone and a portable microphone shall be made available. - 4.
 All equipment shall be available for contestants to practice with prior to the contest.
 Contestants are responsible for arranging their preferred setup of the lectern/podium microphone and other equipment in a quiet manner before being introduced.